 Asthma refers to a very common condition causing shortness of breath, cough and wheeziness.
-Can be started by exercise, contact with animals, stress, and various other allergies.
-Not a sign of being unfit.
-Usually requires some form of inhaler regularly.

 List of books: Asthma